Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf

-Stellar metallicity is another crucial property of simulated UFD analogs, which is influenced by the method of star sampling and the way SN energy is distributed into the ISM.
-High-resolution simulations of UFD analogs show that it is challenging to evolve a galaxy to match the observed stellar mass versus metallicity relation (MZR) (e.g., \citealp{Kirby2013}).
-For instance, \citet{Agertz2020} suggested that the lower-than-expected metallicity compared to observational estimates might be due to overly strong SN feedback that disperses metal-rich gas or the lack of metal enrichment from Pop~III stars.
-The inability of any sub-grid models to reproduce the observed MZR in UFD regime could be due to environmental effects (e.g., tidal stripping) not accounted for in high-resolution simulations, along with other previously mentioned factors.
+Stellar metallicity is another crucial property of UFD analogs, which is also influenced by the method of star sampling and the way SN energy is distributed into the ISM.
+High-resolution simulations of UFD analogs show that it is challenging to evolve a galaxy to match the observed stellar mass-metallicity relation (MZR) (e.g., \citealp{Kirby2013}).
+For example, \citet{Agertz2020} suggested that the lower metallicity compared to observational estimates could be due to the powerful SN feedback that disperses a metal-rich gas or the lack of metal enrichment from Pop~III stars.
+On the other hand, the inability of any subgrid model to reproduce the observed MZR in the UFD regime could be due to environmental effects (e.g., tidal stripping), which are generally not accounted for in high-resolution simulations.
 However, \citet{Applebaum2021} argued that there is no environmental difference in the MZR by comparing satellite UFDs and near-field UFDs in MW-like simulations.
-They predict lower metallicity than the observed MZR at low luminosity ($\lesssim10^4\lsun$) and explain this by noting that the timescale for Type Ia SNe is too long, resulting in a delayed release of iron, while star formation quenching occurs too early, leading to stars with low $\rm [Fe/H]$ values.
+They predict a lower metallicity than the observed MZR at low luminosity ($\lesssim10^4\lsun$) and explain this by the long timescale of Type Ia SNe, which delays the release of iron, while star formation quenching occurs too early, leading to stars with low $\rm [Fe/H]$ values.